 The flashing "Don't Walk" or upraised hand symbol is a warning to people who have not yet entered the intersection that it's too late to safely cross the street before the traffic signal changes and allows cars to proceed.
 Pedestrian signals are timed to allow adequate time for people who have already started walking to safely cross the street.

 Is it really necessary for me to push a button to activate the pedestrian signal?
-Can't I just wait for the light to change?

 Can I count on a safe crossing if I carefully follow the pedestrian signals?